 - Off-campus Safety

-This content area will be presented by Off-Campus Student Services staff as well as a variety of guests from St. Thomas and the community.
+This content will be presented by Off-Campus Student Services staff, the director of Neighborhood Relations and guests from St. Thomas and the community, including landlords and neighbors.

 Why should students complete the program?

-Beyond the resources and information on student tenant rights and responsibilities, student tenants who complete the program may be eligible for a security deposit discount from participating landlords.
+Beyond the resources and information on student-renter rights and responsibilities, student tenants who complete the program tend to have fewer negative incidents in the neighborhood.